Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments/Inquiry.md

 ## Minimum Requirement

 Get transaction inquiry request can be initiated by sending the request to the appropriate endpoint by providing valid `transactionId` or `orderId` with no minimum field requirement.
+The full request schemas are available in our [API Explorer](../api/?type=post&path=/payments-vas/v1/charges/{transactionId}/inquiry)

 ---